Initialization¶

 Example of soil moisture¶

-The next figure shows the impact of different initial condition on the soil moisture of the lower soil.
-In one of the simulations the soil is initially almost completely saturated.
-In another simulation the soil is completely dry and the third simulation starts with initial conditions in between the two extremes.
+The next figure shows the impact of different initial conditions on soil moisture in the lower soil.
+In one of the simulations, the soil is initially almost completely saturated.
+In another simulation, the soil is completely dry and the third simulation starts with initial conditions in between the two extremes.

-In the beginning the effect of different initial condition can be seen clearly.
+At first, the effects of different initial conditions are clearly visible.
 But after one year the three curves converge.
-The memory of the lower soil goes back for about one year.
+The memory of the lower soil extends back about 1 year.

-For all the initial condition apart from groundwater, lakes and reservoirs the memory is about 12 month.
+For all initial conditions other than groundwater, lakes, and reservoirs, the memory is about 12 months.

 Figure: Simulation of soil moisture in the lower soil with different initial conditions

-For the groundwater zone a longer warm-up period is needed, because of the slow response of groundwater.
-Here a rather fast reacting groundwater storage is shown with the three curves coverge after two years.
+For the groundwater zone, a longer warm-up period is needed due to the groundwater’s slow response.
+Here, a rather fast-reacting groundwater storage is shown, with the three curves converging after two years.
 We propose a warm-up of several decades.
 The longer the better.

 Figure: Simulation of groundwater storage with different initial conditions